The Shared State Trap: How a FastAPI 'Optimisation' Leaked User Data

 Context B: { _org_id_var: 1038 } ← isolated

 One import swap.
 One class change.
-That's all it took to fix the bug.
-The damage it caused took considerably longer to address.
+That was the entire fix.
+The damage it caused took considerably longer to clean up.

-It was one of the most uncomfortable conversations I've had with clients.
-The data involved wasn't especially sensitive — aggregated analytics, not financial records or PII — but that barely softened it.
+The disclosure calls were some of the most uncomfortable conversations I've had with clients.
+The data involved wasn't especially sensitive (aggregated analytics, not financial records or PII), but that didn't really soften anything.
 Data isolation is a contract.
-You can't partially honour a contract and call it a success.

 3 days undetected